tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/Schemas.md

       <kbd><img src="./images/schemamixin20.png"  /></kdb>

-11. Now, we'll also create a new Mixin from scratch.
+11. Now, we'll create a new Mixin from scratch.
 Go back and hit the +Add button on the left panel.

        <!---
        ![Demo](./images/schemamixin6.png)